rur/todowithoutmvc/readme.md

 ## Fully server side?

-There is no client side templating code of any sort.
-All IO is driven through XHR and HTML fragments.
+There are no client side templates of any kind.
+All IO is driven through HTTP requests with HTML fragments.

 See [Treetop](https://github.com/rur/treetop) for more details.